PennyLaneAI/pennylane-lightning/doc/lightning_kokkos/device.rst

     local_state_vector = circuit_mpi()

 .. note::
     The total number of MPI processes must be powers of 2.
-For example, 2, 4, 8, 16, etc..
-If using Kokkos with GPUs, we recommend using one GPU per MPI process.
+For example, 2, 4, 8, 16, etc. If using Kokkos with GPUs, we recommend using one GPU per MPI process.

-Currently, a ``lightning.kokkos`` device with MPI supports all the ``gate operations`` and ``observables`` that a single process ``lightning.kokkos`` device supports, excluding ``SparseHamiltonian``.
+Currently, the ``lightning.kokkos`` device with MPI supports all the ``gate operations`` and ``observables`` that a single process ``lightning.kokkos`` device supports, excluding ``SparseHamiltonian``.

 By default, each MPI process will return the overall simulation results, except for the ``qml.state()`` and ``qml.probs()`` methods for which each MPI process only returns the local simulation results for the ``qml.state()`` and ``qml.probs()`` methods to avoid buffer overflow.
-It is the user's responsibility to ensure correct data collection for those two methods.
+It is the user's responsibility to ensure correct data collection for those two methods (e.g. using MPI Gather).
 Here are examples of collecting the local simulation results for ``qml.state()`` and ``qml.probs()`` methods:

 The workflow for collecting local state vector (using the ``qml.state()`` method) to ``rank 0`` is as follows: